 For better results here, give people an idea of what kind of content they can expect, rather than simply “sign up for our newsletter”.

 Another way to frame the plain email signup is by giving customers the option to sign up for a “VIP list”, or something along those lines.
-Let the customers know they’ll be first in line for future offers and discounts when they join the list.
+Let the customers know they’ll be first in line for future offers, discounts and new product launches when they join the list.